10 Compelling Marketing Courses You Can Look Forward to Taking

 What you’ll learn: This course prepares students for sales management positions by focusing on how to manage and lead personnel with effective communication and relationship-building skills.
 Students will learn the qualities of effective sales managers, how to manage conflict and how to build their leadership abilities while managing a diverse, global sales team.

 Why it matters: Being a top-notch salesperson is great, but even the best deal-closers can struggle with managing others if they’re not prepared.
 This course helps build leadership and management competencies to help students feel confident as they work their way up in a sales career.

 Ready to get started?

 Whether you’re focused on launching a digital marketing or sales career, there’s plenty to be excited about in the field of marketing.
-Now that you know a little more about the intriguing Marketing courses you’ll find at Rasmussen College, are you ready to get started?
+Now that you know a little more about the intriguing Marketing courses you’ll find at Rasmussen University, are you ready to get started?
 If so, check out the Marketing program page to learn even more about the details of this program.